Twisted Hochschild homology of quantum flag manifolds: 2-cycles from invariant projections: Non-triviality and linear independence

 \subsection{Non-trivial classes}

-We begin by summarizing the results of the previous sections in the theorem below, which gives some sufficient conditions for the non-triviality of the classes $[C(\mathsf{P})]$ and $[C(\mathsf{Q})]$.
+We begin by summarizing the results of the previous sections in the theorem below, which gives some sufficient conditions for the non-triviality of the classes $[C(\mathsf{P})]$ and $[C(\mathsf{Q})]$ defined in \cref{prop:twisted-cycles}.
 First we introduce some notation.